scaleflex/filerobot-image-editor/README.md

 **`callbacks.onOpen(src: string/blob)`**: function - triggered when modal is opened

-**`callbacks.onBeforeComplete({ status: string, canvas: canvas element })`**: function - triggered before onComplete; if it returns `false`, it cancels the default behaviour and you can use canvas element to upload to a 3rd-party service
+**`callbacks.onBeforeComplete({ status: string, imageName: string, imageMime: string, canvas: canvas element })`**: function - triggered before onComplete; if it returns `false`, it cancels the default behaviour and you can use canvas element to upload to a 3rd-party service

 **`callbacks.onComplete(url: string, file: object)`**: function - triggered on completion and returnes the URL of the edited image